g0v-it/data-agcom/sdaas/README.md

 - AGCOM open data
 - AUDITEL public data
-- open data from Camera dei deputati and SENATO
+- Linked Open Data from Camera dei deputati and Senato
-- Wikidata
+- Linked Open Data from Wikidata
+- Linked Open Data from UK services
+- KEES configuration data
 - LODMAP configuration data
-- KEES configuration data
-- Reference periods from UK services

 ### AGCOM raw data

-AGCOM collects periodic records about the presence of politicians in main TV shows.
+AGCOM publishes in its [web site](https://www.agcom.it/) periodic reports about the presence of politicians in main TV shows.
-Source raw datasets are published in the [AGCOM web site](https://www.agcom.it/).
 See [this page as example](https://www.agcom.it/documentazione/documento?p_p_auth=fLw7zRht&p_p_id=101_INSTANCE_ls3TZlzsK0hm&p_p_lifecycle=0&p_p_col_id=column-1&p_p_col_count=1&_101_INSTANCE_ls3TZlzsK0hm_struts_action=%2Fasset_publisher%2Fview_content&_101_INSTANCE_ls3TZlzsK0hm_assetEntryId=14262570&_101_INSTANCE_ls3TZlzsK0hm_type=document)

-AGCOM publishes data about the speaking time of a person in a specific policical or institutional role, detected in a specific TV show during a reference period.
-AGCOM distinguishes between main news program and in-depth programs for journalistic publications.
+AGCOM collects data about the speaking time of a person in a specific political or institutional role, detected during a specific TV show in a reference period.
+AGCOM reports distinguish between main news programs and other in-depth programs for journalistic publications.

-For example, ISTAT collects the total speaking time in the period 1/4/2019 - 7/4/2019 of Matteo Salvini speaching with the institutional role of GovermentMinistry in the main news program (TG1) in the RAI 1 broadcast network.
+For example, ISTAT collects the total speaking time in february 2019 of Matteo Salvini  with the institutional role of Goverment Ministry in the main news program (TG1) of the RAI 1 broadcast network.
 In the same period, the same subject, in the same tv show, can also speak with the political role of *Lega party* leader.
-In this case AGCOM produce two distinct records (i.e. observations).
+In this case AGCOM produces two distinct records (i.e. observations).

 ### AUDITEL public data